 The above method is for purchases via credit card or ACH transfer.
 For those who need to pay with a check or who require a purchase order before moving forward, please contact us at email@example.com with the billing name, email, billing address, size of team, and tax-exempt status if applicable.
 We will then work with you to set up the team subscription.

 For first response organizations that are all-volunteer (exception for one-two paid employees), we offer a significant discount on the cost of team subscriptions.
 If you are unsure which level subscription price you qualify for, please contact us at firstname.lastname@example.org.

 To access the team admin page, first login to CalTopo or SARTopo.
-Then go to your account by clicking on your login name in the upper left corner, and choose the Your Account Tab.
+Then click on your login name in the upper left corner to access your account information.
 Here you will find a button to administer your team.
-It will take you to a new browser tab.
+Clicking the Adminster button will open the team admin page in a new browser tab.

 In the admin page there are sub tabs that let you manage different aspects of the team.
 The page will first load on the members tab.
 Here you can create links to use to invite team members to join the account, and manage existing account users.

 Access links allow people to join the team account.
 To invite team members to join, you create access code links that you can copy and paste to an email, or open a QR code team members can scan with their mobile device.
 This is done from the Membership tab in the team admin page.